MarcelFelder-git/03_guitar_glitch/README.md

 Further improvements could include additional songs, expanded difficulty settings, and advanced animations.

 Currently, the game is **not responsive or optimized for mobile devices**,
 since the gameplay relies on **keyboard controls**.

+### Future Improvements
+- Add additional songs
+- Expand difficulty settings
+- Implement advanced animations
-Mobile support could be explored in future iterations (e.g. touch controls or on-screen buttons).
+- Explore mobile support (e.g., touch controls or on-screen buttons)

+### Known Bugs
+- **Audio Delay on First Start:** The audio may start slightly delayed on the very first run because the file isn’t fully loaded.
+After the first start, everything remains in sync.

+> Currently, the game is **keyboard-only** and **not optimized for mobile devices**.